unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

 ``self.next``, ``self.push``, ``self.is_converged``, ``self.reduce``, etc..
 Typically, the ``self.__init__`` method must be overridden.

-A new non-adaptive method can instead be derived from the ``BatchedFactory`` class.
+A new non-adaptive method can instead be derived from the abstract ``BatchedFactory`` class.
 In this case it is usually sufficient to override only the ``self.__init__`` and the ``self.reduce`` methods, which are responsible for the initialization and for the final zero-noise extrapolation, respectively.